-2 Reliance/introduced business Use of introducers 2.1 CBC to review, strengthen, and amend as needed the regulatory framework and the relevant requirements relating Compliant allowed by CY to the use of introducers/third parties to ensure compliance by obliged entities establishing business relationships legislation and is and/or opening accounts through third parties. widespread.
-Training/awareness in 2.2.1 CBC to reiterate and clarify the obligation under the CBC directive that obliged entities are required to establish Compliant institutions. adequate AML/CFT training programs for all staff responsible for establishing business relationships and/or opening customer accounts and updating customer information.
-Compnant 2.2.2 CBC to ensure that training programs are implemented and include information on current ML and TF techniques, methods and trends, and clear explanations of all aspects of the AML/CFT laws, regulations.
+2 Reliance/introduced business Use of introducers allowed by CY legislation and is widespread.
+2.1 CBC to review, strengthen, and amend as needed the regulatory framework and the relevant requirements relating to the use of introducers/third parties to ensure compliance by obliged entities establishing business relationships and/or opening accounts through third parties.
+Compliant Training/awareness in institutions.
+2.2.1 CBC to reiterate and clarify the obligation under the CBC directive that obliged entities are required to establish adequate AML/CFT training programs for all staff responsible for establishing business relationships and/or opening customer accounts and updating customer information.
+Compliant 2.2.2 CBC to ensure that training programs are implemented and include information on current ML and TF techniques, methods and trends, and clear explanations of all aspects of the AML/CFT laws, regulations.
 In particular, this should include requirements concerning CDD, suspicious transaction reporting and sanctions for non-compliance.
-Ongoing Mechanisms for coordination with 2.3 CBC to establish co-operation mechanisms with CySEC, the Cyprus Bar Association and ICPAC (for accountants) for exchanging information and ensuring supervisory coordination.
-Compliant supervisors of introducers 3 Suspicious Transaction Reporting Changes in the legal 3.1 MOKAS to reiterate and clarify through further training the requirements to report STRs, including the new duty to Compliant framework. report issues relating to tax crimes as of December 2012, in coordination with relevant supervisory authorities.
-4 Transparency of 4.1 beneficial ownership 4.1 Access to information 4.1.1 Revision of Trust and Company Services Providers Law as appropriate and AML Law to ensure that adequate, Compliant Ensure that transparency and availability of accurate and timely information on the beneficial ownership of Cypniot legal persons and arrangements can be Compliant beneficial ownership provided to the domestic competent authorities and their foreign counterparts; and revise the directives and circulars information is in line issued by supervisory authorities (CBC, CySEC, Cyprus Bar Association, ICPAC). with international standards and best 4.1.2.
-In the case of nominees, either a) require nominee directors and nominee shareholders to disclose the identity of Compliant practice. their nominator to the company and to the company register; or b) require that all nominee directors and nominee
+Ongoing Mechanisms for coordination with supervisors of introducers 2.3 CBC to establish co-operation mechanisms with CySEC, the Cyprus Bar Association and ICPAC (for accountants) for exchanging information and ensuring supervisory coordination.
+Compliant 3 Suspicious Transaction Reporting 0 1 Changes in the legal framework.
+3.1 MOKAS to reiterate and clarify through further training the requirements to report STRs, including the new duty to report issues relating to tax crimes as of December 2012, in coordination with relevant supervisory authorities.
+Compliant 4 Transparency of beneficial ownership 4.1 Access to information Ensure that transparency and availability of beneficial ownership information is in line with international 4.1.1 Revision of Trust and Company Services Providers Law as appropriate and AML Law to ensure that adequate, accurate and timely information on the beneficial ownership of Cypriot legal persons and arrangements can be provided to the domestic competent authorities and their foreign counterparts; and revise the directives and circulars issued by supervisory authorities (CBC, CySEC, Cyprus Bar Association, ICPAC).
+Compliant standards and best practice.
+4.1.2.
+In the case of nominees, either a) require nominee directors 1 and nominee shareholders to disclose the identity of their nominator to the company and to the company register; or b) require that all nominee directors and nominee Compliant